sf-wdi-22-23/tic-tac-toe/README.md

 ## Base Goals
 * Users should be able to click on any empty square to make a move.
 * Every move should alternate between marking an `X` and `O` (the two players).
-* A cell should not be able to changed once marked.
+* A cell should not be able to be changed once it has been marked.
 * Users should be able to click a "reset" button to clear all the `X`s and `O`s from the board.